An accelerated proximal gradient method for multiobjective optimization: Efficient computation of the subproblem via its dual

 is also continuous at every~$\lambda \in \setR^m$ (cf.~\cite[Theorem~2.26 and Exercise~7.38]{Rockafellar1998}).
 Therefore, the well-known result in first order differentiability analysis of the optimal value function~\cite[Theorem~4.13]{Bonnans2000} gives

 On the other hand, we have

 Adding the above two equalities, we get the desired result. \end{proof} This theorem shows that the dual problem~\cref{eq: dual} is an $m$-dimensional differentiable convex optimization problem.
 Hence, if we can compute the proximal operator of~$\sum_{i = 1}^{m} \lambda_i g_i$ quickly, then we can solve~\cref{eq: dual} using convex optimization techniques such as the interior point method~\cite{Boyd2004}.
 In addition, for cases where $n \gg m$, the computational cost is much lower than solving the subproblem~\cref{eq: acc prox subprob} directly.
+In particular, when~$m = 2$, eliminating a variable with~$\lambda_2 = 1 - \lambda_1$ reduces~\cref{eq: dual} to a one-dimensional optimization that can be solved quickly using, for example, Brent's method~\cite{Brent1973}.
 Note, for example, that if~$g_i(x)=g_1(x)$ for all $i = 1, \dots, m$, or if~$g_i(x)=g_i(x_{I_i})$ and the index sets~$I_i$ do not overlap each other, then we can evaluate the proximal operator of~$\sum_{i = 1}^{m} \lambda_i g_i$ from the proximal operator of each~$g_i$.
+Furthermore, even if there is an overlap, we can compute such a proximal operator immediately for special functions, for example, $m=2, g_1(x)=\norm*{x}_1,g_2(x)=\norm*{x}_2^2$ ($\lambda_1 g_1(x) + \lambda_2 g_2(x)$ is the elastic net~\cite{Zou2005} when~$\lambda_1 > 0$ and~$\lambda_2 > 0$.
+The elastic net has a proximal operator in closed-form~\cite[Section 6.5.3]{Parikh2014}).